Session 1

 Ph.D., Clemson University, 2009

-Dr. Dongbin "Don" Lee is an assistant professor in the ECPE Dept, SOECS at UOP and has expertise and interest in uncrewed robotic systems with control systems and AI/deep/machine learning techniques in application to self-driving autonomous vehicles, smart manufacturing, efficient solar-power systems, farmers-centered sustainable precision agriculture tech, vector control, EOD, drones, or ATVs.
-Dr. Lee is advising solar-powered racing car club and building student-centered projects at Pacific and has been advising student competition teams including robotics, and supporter of STEM/MESA outreach.
-In addition, he has been the recipient of several Oregon NASA space grants from 2017-2022.
+Dr. Dongbin "Don" Lee is an assistant professor in the ECPE department in the School of Engineering and Computer Science at Pacific.
+He has expertise and interest in uncrewed robotic systems with control systems and AI/deep/machine learning techniques in application to self-driving autonomous vehicles, smart manufacturing, efficient solar-power systems, farmers-centered sustainable precision agriculture tech, vector control, EOD, drones and ATVs.
+Dr. Lee advises the solar-powered racing car club, builds student-centered projects at Pacific, advises student competition teams including robotics and supports STEM/MESA outreach.
+In addition, he was the recipient of several Oregon NASA space grants between 2017 and 2022.